 Shopping Cart Abandonment Customer Journey

 Another method of utilizing cart abandonment data is through customer journeys.
 Customer Journeys allow for a bit of extra customization in some ways, but have some serious limitations when compared to the automation as they are not built for e-commerce functions.
-Journeys resemble NetSuite workflows in their setup much more than automations, you can use conditions to add tags, group or unsubscribe contacts, there can be multiple branches and paths that contacts can take.
+Journeys resemble NetSuite workflows in their setup much more than automations, you can use conditions to add tags, group, or unsubscribe contacts, there can be multiple branches and paths that contacts can take.

 To create a Customer Journey go to Automations>Explore and scroll down until you see the Looking for Inspiration? section.
 You can create a journey from scratch or you can customize the suggested Nudge Abandoned Cart Shoppers to Purchase map, or any other suggested journey map.

-Set up your journey path, the suggested journey will already have the trigger set up, so bare minimum is setting up the emails and the time delays between them.
+Set up your journey path, the suggested journey will already have the trigger set up, so the bare minimum is setting up the emails and the time delays between them.
 For cart abandonment, there is not much more that is needed than that. ****Is the condition necessary atm for removing contacts from the journey if they make a purchase?**** When you have completed your journey map, click Turn On at the top right of the screen.

 Note: For e-commerce emails like cart abandonment or order notifications, automations are by far the best choice.
 While journeys allow for some useful customizations with regard to the paths a customer can take, they lack a number of important elements.
 Automations have reports that allow you to see crucial e-commerce data and can use cart details in all emails.
-Journeys can only use cart details in the first email of the series and only has a journey summary which tells you the amount of contacts who have completed or are completing the journey, they are simply not designed for e-commerce data.
+Journeys can only use cart details in the first email of the series and only has a journey summary that tells you the number of contacts who have completed or are completing the journey, they are simply not designed for e-commerce data.